Compressed Work Schedule

 Staggered time allows employees to vary their daily start and end times to suit their work and personal commitments.
 Typically, there is a core time during which employees must work (e.g. 10am to 4pm).
 Staggered time is useful in multinational organisations that deal with different time-zones.

-Time bank is an arrangement where employer and employee agree on a fixed number of work hours over a specified time period (e.g. 24 hours a week).
-Additional hours are accumulated in a time bank and taken as time-off in-lieu.
+Time banking is an arrangement where an employer and employee agree on a fixed number of work hours to be completed over a specified time period (e.g., 24 hours a week).
+If an employee is required to work additional hours, these are accumulated in a ‘time bank’ and may be taken as time off in-lieu.

-You cannot use this arrangement if your employees are covered under the Employment Act .
-If your employee is covered under the Employment Act, they are entitled to higher rates of pay for overtime work or work on their rest days.
+*Under normal business situations, employers cannot use this arrangement for employees who are covered under the Employment Act (EA) as these employees are entitled to be paid for overtime work or work done on their stipulated rest days.

 Given the extraordinary times now, faced with the Covid-19 pandemic, the Tripartite Advisory on Managing Excess Manpower encourages companies to implement a Flexible Work Schedule (FWS) which allows employers to optimise the use of manpower resources when they go through cyclical troughs and peaks in manpower demands; and employees are assured of a stable monthly income during the period of FWS.
 Under FWS, employers can reduce weekly working hours without adjusting wages, by creating a ‘time bank’ of unused working hours.
 These banked hours can then be used to offset the increase in working hours in subsequent periods.

 Employers who wish to implement FWS should refer to the Tripartite Advisory on Managing Excess Manpower for guidance as well as seek the support of the unions and employees and thereafter apply to the Commissioner for Labour.
 More details on the qualifying conditions can be found on the MOM website.